leiyangleon/Geogrid/README.md

        numberOfLines:       number of lines (in y direction)
        numberOfSamples:     number of samples (in x direction)

+       ------------------MISC------------------
+       nodata_out:          nodata value in the output
+       chipSizeX0:          Smallest chip size allowed (in m); only required when the chip size minimum and maximum are provided.

        ------------------input file names------------------
        demname:             (input; required) file name of the DEM
        dhdxname:            (input; not required) file name of the local surface slope in geographic x- (easting) coodinate
        dhdyname:            (input; not required) file name of the local surface slope in geographic y- (northing) coodinate
        vxname:              (input; not required) file name of the motion velocity in geographic x- (easting) coodinate
        vyname:              (input; not required) file name of the motion velocity in geographic y- (northing) coodinate
+       srxname:             (input; not required) file name of the velocity search range in geographic x- (easting) coodinate
+       sryname:             (input; not required) file name of the velocity search range in geographic y- (northing) coodinate
+       csminxname:          (input; not required) file name of the chip size minimum (in m) in geographic x- (easting) coodinate
+       csminyname:          (input; not required) file name of the chip size minimum (in m) in geographic y- (northing) coodinate
+       csmaxxname:          (input; not required) file name of the chip size maximum (in m) in geographic x- (easting) coodinate
+       csmaxyname:          (input; not required) file name of the chip size maximum (in m) in geographic y- (northing) coodinate
+       ssmname:             (input; not required) file name of the stable surface mask

        ------------------output file names------------------
-       winlocname:          (output) file name for the pixel indices (at each grid point)
+       winlocname:          (output) file name for the two-band pixel indices (at each grid point)
-       winoffname:          (output) file name of the pixel displacement (at each grid point)
+       winoffname:          (output) file name of the two-band pixel displacement (at each grid point)
+       winsrname:           (output) file name of the two-band pixel search range (at each grid point)
+       wincsminname:        (output) file name of the two-band chip size minimum in pixels (at each grid point)
+       wincsmaxname:        (output) file name of the two-band chip size maximum in pixels (at each grid point)
+       winssmname:          (output) file name of the stable surface mask (at each grid point)
-       winro2vxname:        (output) file name of the conversion coefficients from pixel displacement to motion velocity in geographic x-coordinate (at each grid point)
+       winro2vxname:        (output) file name of the two-band conversion coefficients from pixel displacement to motion velocity in geographic x-coordinate (at each grid point)
-       winro2vyname:        (output) file name of the conversion coefficients from pixel displacement to motion velocity in geographic y-coordinate (at each grid point)
+       winro2vyname:        (output) file name of the two-band conversion coefficients from pixel displacement to motion velocity in geographic y-coordinate (at each grid point)

-       Note: all four outputs of "winlocname", "winoffname", "winro2vxname" and "winro2vyname" will be created.
-However, when "dhdxname" and "dhdyname" are not provided, "winoffname", "winro2vxname" and "winro2vyname" will be nodata everywhere; when "vxname", and "vyname" are not provided, "winoffname" will be nodata everywhere; only when all four unrequired inputs are provided, these four outputs have meaningful values.
+       Note: all the above outputs will be created.
+However, when "dhdxname" and "dhdyname" are not provided, "winoffname", "winro2vxname" and "winro2vyname" will be nodata everywhere; when "vxname", and "vyname" are not provided, "winoffname" will be nodata everywhere; only when all of "dhdxname", "dhdyname", "vxname", and "vyname" are provided, these four outputs ("winlocname", "winoffname", "winro2vxname" and "winro2vyname") have meaningful values.
+In addition, "winsrname" is meaningful when "srname" is provided; "wincsminname" is meaningul when "csminxname" and "csminyname" are provided; "wincsmaxname" is meaningul when "csmaxxname" and "csmaxyname" are provided; "winssmname" is meaningful when "ssmname" is provided.
+Otherwise, there will be nodata values as assigned by "nodata_out" everywhere in the outputs.

 * After the above parameters are set, run the module as below to create the output files